-They all sat down, “Sure, whatever you got.”
-Alto was taking stock of Yassin’s security detail.
+They all sat down, "Sure, whatever you got."
+Alto was taking stock of Yassin's security detail.
 Five men around him, two standing at either opening of the booth and the other three sitting with him.
-He could tell they all were heavily strapped but none of them seemed to be wearing any body armor.
+He could tell they all were heavily strapped, but none seemed to be wearing any body armor.
 There could be more men in this building somewhere.
-Alto had to remember that he was MS13, they would take revenge on anyone who tried to take him out, even here.
+Alto had to remember that he was MS13.
+They would take revenge on anyone who tried to take him out, even here.

-“You got cuete’s for us?”
-Alto held up in hand pointer finger and thumb out in the form of a gun.
+"You got cuete's for us?"
+Alto held up his hand pointer finger and thumb out in the form of a gun.

-“I’m glad you asked.
+"I'm glad you asked.
 I have a surprise for you.
-I think you will really enjoy this.”
-Yassin nodded and this guards moved out of the booth to let him through.
+I think you will enjoy this."
+Yassin nodded, and his guards moved out of the booth to let him through.
 Yassin wore traditional garb and sported a long dark beard covering most of his face.
-He had a brown pashtun cap on over his long shoulder length black hair.
+He had a brown Pashtun cap on over his long shoulder-length black hair.
 He motioned for them to follow him.
 They all got up and moved to follow.
-Three of Yassin’s guards followed and the other two stayed behind.
+Three of Yassin's guards followed, and the other two stayed behind.
 They entered a door behind the bar and walked through a small kitchen area then through another door that opened into a long hallway.
 Alto started to feel like they were walking toward their demise and began looking at possible escape routes.
 They passed a few doors as they continued on and finally stopped at one.

-Alto took the gun, “Para mis hermanos” he said as he crossed the room.
-Under his breath he muttered “Perdoname madre.” extending his arm to the mans forehead he fired one shot spraying the back of his head against the wall behind him.
-He turned to Yassin, “We need one for each of us.” he said as he tucked the gun into his pants at the small of his back, “ammo too.”
-Alto walked casually out of the room and back down the hall toward the bar without stopping to see if anyone was following.
-Yassin lingered a moment on the dead man, he turned to one of his men, “Get them what they need.”
+Alto took the gun, "Para mis hermanos" he said as he crossed the room.
+Under his breath, he muttered, "Perdoname madre."
+Extending his arm to the man's forehead, he fired one shot spraying the back of his head against the wall behind him.
+He turned to Yassin, "We need one for each of us." he said as he tucked the gun into his pants at the small of his back, "ammo too."
+Alto walked casually out of the room and back down the hall without stopping to see if anyone was following.
+Yassin lingered a moment on the dead man.
+He turned to one of his men, "Get them what they need."

 After more uncomfortable conversation and posturing, Yassin's man came back with a gun for each of them.
 The guns and ammo were in a tattered red backpack.
 Alto took the pack, and after inspecting the contents, nodded to Yassin.

-“We will have a car for you at the hotel tomorrow morning.
-I will call your room, you can get the others together.
+"We will have a car for you at the hotel tomorrow morning.
+I will call your room.
+You can get the others together.
 Make sure you are not followed.
-The American’s have assets all over this city.
-You’re not used to this, you won’t notice them but they will notice you.
-They may not know you are connected to us but they will certainly wonder what you’re doing here.
-If you’re followed we will have to pull out and wait for another time to get you.
-If they know we are here and what we are doing we will certainly be taken out.
-I will leave tonight, if you are not with me you may have a better chance.
-If you are, they won’t hesitate to destroy a whole city block just to be sure.”
+The American's have assets all over this city.
+You're not used to this, you won't notice them, but they will notice you.
+They may not know you are connected to us, but they will certainly wonder what you're doing here.
+If you are followed, we will have to pull out and wait for another time to get you.
+If they know, we are here and what we are doing, we will certainly be taken out.
+I will leave tonight.
+If you are not with me, you may have a better chance.
+If you are, they won't hesitate to destroy a whole city block just to be sure."

 He made it back to the hotel and headed to his room.
 As he opened the door, Agent Malkov approached and followed him in.
 They entered the room quickly and shut the door.
 Alto turned on Malkov with venom in his eyes.

-“What the fuck do you think you’re doing culero?
-If anyone sees us together we are fucked”
+"What the fuck do you think you're doing culero?
+If anyone sees us together, we're fucked”